Zufallsgenerat0r/metricmetoy-php/README.md

 ## Installation

-To install run the folling command using `composer`:
+To install run the following command using `composer`:

 ```bash composer require kilian/metricmetoy-php ```